aws-solutions-library-samples/guidance-for-generating-recommendation-of-rules-for-aws-entity-resolution/README.md

 ![create cloudformation stack](assets/images/create_stack.jpg)

 5. Proceed through the stack creation process and deploy the stack.
 This will create an IAM role starting with `RuleRecommendationNotebookIAMRole-`.
-This role will be used in the AWS Glue notebook creation process
+This role will be used in the AWS Glue notebook creation process.

 6. Import the notebook within AWS Glue
    - Navigate to [AWS Glue](https://us-east-1.console.aws.amazon.com/glue/home) in the AWS Console
    - Select `Notebooks` in the left navigation bar